alzin/Text-Detection-with-Tello/README.md

 # Getting Started

 First, you need to download and print out the sample text inside images folder above "TAKEOFF", "ROTATE360" and "LAND".<br/>
-of course, you can use your own text pappers but however accuracy of detection may be changed!
+of course, you can use your own text papers but however accuracy of detection may be changed!

 Second, turn on Tello WiFi, connect to it and then: